rajvishwakarma1/BharatGPT/README.md

 ## 🙏 Acknowledgments

 - Thanks to Google for providing the Gemini API
-- Inspired by the need for AI that understands Indian cultural context
+- Inspired by the need to bridge the information gap between government schemes and citizens
+- Dedicated to making government benefits accessible to every Indian citizen
-- Built with ❤️ for the Indian developer community
+- Built with ❤️ to empower rural and urban communities with knowledge

 ---